Politi-cz/politicz-politicians-and-parties/README.md

 # Political parties and politicians
+Microservice provides basic CRUD operations for manipulation with Politicians and Political Parties
 ## Make sure
 - Ports 5000, 5001 and 1433 are not occupied
 - Docker desktop is installed and running